toblaroni/mealer-Dealer/README.md

 # Mealer-Dealer
-### MY FIRST EVER WEB APPLICATION

 - Includes a many-many relationship
+- Sessions
 - Uses AJAX
-- Users can login and logout
+- Users can change their password

 Built using Flask, SQLAlchemy, Javascript and Bootstrap